joseph-c100/joseph-c100.github.io/content/info/index.md

 - Turning my sci-fi story into an interactive text based game
 - Planning my youtube channel, simple vlogs maybe or guides
-- Just finished The Economist's Trump approval tracker, will be working on a piece about the Myanmar civil war shortly.
+- Just finished The Economist's presidential tracker, will be working on a piece about the Myanmar civil war shortly.